 We are continuously collating those stories and fragmentary information received about aliens interned in the British Isles, held both on and off the Isle of Man.
 Our Database, Archive and our fabulous collections are ever growing, they are and will remain offline to ensure such a wealth of information collected and collated by the Charity and kindly shared by descendants, private collectors and other archives, remain safe and not open to commercialisation by others, so that you know that what you share with us is treated with care at the Visitor Centre in order to tell these stories on behalf of the families.
 We should also love to hear from you if you have a story of an internee to add to our archive so these can be retold to future generations, please do share any images of the internee and images of any letters and artefacts you may have.
 Contact us by email at info@knockaloe.im.

 To find out more about your internee ancestor and their experience of internment, contact us well in advance of your visit via info@knockaloe.im. and we shall be delighted to carry out one to one research in advance of your visit to have it ready for you upon arrival so we can help you gain the most from your experience.
-Visitor Centre opening times can be found https://www.knockaloe.im/page_346160.html.
+For information about booking an Internee Review and Visitor Centre opening times, please click here

 To mark the centenary on the day the first internees arrived at Knockaloe Camp, 17 November 2014, we moved the first of our internees, Karl Fahlbusch onto our website.